-- Continue foundation installation in Segment 3, both on-track and off-track. - Continue resolution of DSCs. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS poles and assemblies in all Segments where available. - Continue wire installation in Segments 3 and 4. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations.
-Potholing will concentrate in Segments 3 and 4, as well areas of potential ROW needs in Segments 1 and 2. - Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-5, PS-4, PS-6, and the Switching Station. - Continue to install conduit and foundations for signal and wayside power cubicle (WPC) units in Segment 4 and Segment 2. - Continue to install impedance bond connections. - Continue to install IJs. - Continue to install bridge attachments. - Continue to coordinate with stakeholders on the consistent warning time solution and advance location-specific design. - Continue to progress location-specific design for grade crossing system. - Continue planning process for signal cutovers. - Review BBII work plans for upcoming construction activities. - Complete review of TPS-2 IFC and progress TPS-1 to IFC. - Coordinate with PG&E on final design and construction for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.
+- Continue foundation installation in Segment 3, both on-track and off-track and mobilize into Segment 4 to start work on remaining Segment 4 foundations. - Continue resolution of DSCs. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS poles and assemblies in all Segments where available. - Continue wire installation in Segments 3 and 4. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations.
+Potholing will concentrate in Segments 3 and 4, as well areas of potential ROW needs in Segments 1 and 2. - Continue construction at TPS-1. - Continue construction at PS-7, PS-5, PS-4, PS-6, PS-2, and the Switching Station. - Complete coordination with the City of Burlingame and Broadway Grade Separation project on footprint of PS-3 and restart design. - Continue to install conduit and foundations for signal and wayside power cubicle (WPC) units in Segment 4 and Segment 2.